What is the low-income super tax offset?

 The LISTO is a super payment that the government makes to help people with low incomes save for their retirement.
 Think of it as a refund from the government for some of the tax that you pay on the money going into your super account.

-The aim of the LISTO is to help eligible low-income earners save more for retirement by effectively refunding the 15% tax paid on their concessional contributions, up to $500.
+The aim of the LISTO is to help eligible low-income earners save more for retirement by effectively refunding the 15% tax paid on their concessional contributions, up to a certain amount.
 The LISTO can be beneficial for those who work part-time, casually, or have irregular income, as it can be extra hard for them to save for retirement.

 How much can I get under the low-income super tax offset?